I love to add colour to lots of different household items to give them a new lease on life.

 Second step – I draw my design on with pencil, using an eraser to remove excess pencil marks.

 Third step – I use acrylic paint and acrylic paint markers to paint the design and let dry in between.
 I use little jars and containers to prop them on while they are drying.
 I like to paint a design on both sides, even if it is just patterns on the back.
 Generally it will need at least two coats to give a nice solid colour.
-For outdoor things I use exterior house paint or acrylic paint with an outdoor varnish to seal.
+For outdoor items I use exterior house paint or acrylic paint with an outdoor varnish to seal.